Nau mai, Haere mai

 He kōrero māu – about you

 As a ‘people person’, building and nurturing relationships is where you excel.
-You’ve got great interpersonal and communication skills.
-You are calm, and calming, in all situations and understand how to support people to grow their wellbeing.
+You’ve got great interpersonal and communication skills which you use to lead people to deliver excellence.

 Essential Requirements